What Is Cost Variance? Formula, Types, & Examples

 Do you know what scope creep is and how it can affect your projects?
 Learn all about it in this post:

-A bad estimate could signify that a cost variance (often a negative one) is just around the corner.
-So, it’s important to monitor and manage the estimates throughout the project’s lifecycle.
+A bad estimate could signify that a cost variance is just around the corner.
+So, it’s important to monitor and manage the estimates throughout the project’s life cycle.

 • Set realistic and accurate goals and estimates,